-2022 2021
+2023 2022

-Investment in ARC (i) 1,446 2,230
+Investment in ARC (i) 1,208 1,446

-Investment in FiberTech (ii) 5,714 4,912
+Investment in FiberTech (ii) 7,027 5,714

+Investment in Post Connect (iii) 306 -

-7,160 7,142
+8,541 7,160

 - i.
 This represents a joint venture with another regional operator to provide telecom infrastructure services within the GCC region.
-During the year, the Group recorded a loss of BD 784 (2021: loss of BD 688) as its share of losses of this joint venture. - ii.
+During the year, the Group recorded a loss of BD 237 (2022: BD 786) as its share of losses of this joint venture. - ii.
 This represents 49% of share capital of The Jordanian Company for Advanced Optical Fiber ("FiberTech").
 The principal activities of FiberTech are to provide mass high-speed internet services to telecommunications companies and internet service providers operating in Jordan.
-During the year, the Group made no additional capital contribution (2021: BD 3,006) to this venture and also recognized a gain of BD 802 (2021: BD 115) in respect of its share of gain from this associate.
+During the year, the Group made no additional capital contribution (2022: BD Nil) to this venture and also recognized a gain of BD 1,316 (2022: BD 807) in respect of its share of gain from this associate. - iii.
+This represents Group's 20% ownership in Post Connect for Information Technology and Communication S.A.E ("Post Connect").
+The principal activities of Post Connect is to characterize, analyse and design work for software, databases, and applications of all kinds and producing electronic content in different forms of voice, image, and data.
+The amount represents the investment value as at 31 December 2023.
+Company has not started the operations therefore no gain / loss is recognized during 2023.